Syncano/syncano-unity/README.md

 Happy coding!

-## Multiplatform support
+## Multiplatform support & handling build errors
 Syncano Unity Library supports all platforms available in Unity.
-Note some platforms for instance `WebGL` may require to add an external `link.xml` file to /Assets/ folder which is available [here](https://github.com/Syncano/syncano-unity/blob/master/link.xml), otherwise you may encounter build errors.
+Note some platforms for instance `WebGL` may require to add an external `link.xml` file to `/Assets/` folder which is available [here](https://gist.github.com/ssztangierski/6a2801882124f311d409770eb6b23fc0).
+Otherwise you may encounter build errors.

 ## Documentation